The Rapid Rise of AI: How Artificial Intelligence “Learned” 40 IQ Points in Just One Year

 I know this sounds like we’re on the edge of Skynet.
 But the truth is a lot messier and slower.

-But it’s also still incredibly brittle.
+Yes, AI is smarter, but it’s also still incredibly brittle.
 It can ace a math problem one second and totally misunderstand a simple question the next.
-It’s missing emotional intelligence, ethical reasoning, and contextual judgment, the things that make human intelligence so nuanced.
+It’s missing emotional intelligence, ethical reasoning, and contextual judgment, the things that make human intelligence so nuanced and difficult to recreate.

 Think of it like a super-fast calculator that’s starting to figure out metaphors.